-Cultural resource use permittees must be specific about the type of permit being requested in their application.
+Permit holders must be specific about the type of permit being requested in their application.
 The following uses are authorized:

 1. Survey and Recordation activities may be authorized for applicants who propose to identify, evaluate, record, or conduct similar non-impacting studies of cultural properties that will not include excavation and/or removal of material remains or other significant disturbance of cultural properties.
-As acknowledged in advance, and specifically limited in the permit terms and conditions, such permits may authorize collection of isolated cultural materials, cultural materials that are at-risk of being damaged or removed by looters, and minor sub-surface probing to locate limits of cultural properties or unconfirmed archaeological deposits for mapping purposes.
-Minor, subsurface probing is limited to shovel or trowel tests.
-These permits may be issued on a multiple-Field Office or statewide basis, for three (3) years, to facilitate Section 106 compliance inventories.
+As acknowledged in advance, and specifically limited in the permit terms and conditions, such permits may authorize collection of isolated cultural materials, cultural materials that are at-risk of being damaged or removed by looters, and minor subsurface probing to locate limits of cultural properties or unconfirmed archaeological deposits for mapping purposes or eligibility determinations.
+Minor subsurface probing is limited to shovel or trowel tests.

+Survey and recordation permits may be issued on a multiple-Field Office, region, or statewide basis for three (3) years to facilitate Section 106 compliance inventories.
 First-time permit holders, or those who have not demonstrated an organizational history of work on BLM Colorado lands, are issued permits for one (1) year only, until they have established a history of successful project completion.
-Speculative permits are discouraged, and BLM may not issue a permit unless it is associated with a project.
-Also, BLM may not renew first-time permit holders if work is not conducted under the permit during the year.